 English Should Remain the Language of International Business Communication

-English is the fastest growing language in the world.
+English is the fastest-growing language in the world.
 It is spoken by 1.75 billion people worldwide.
 It has approximately 385 million native speakers, and 565 million people use it on the internet.
 Therefore, it is no wonder that international companies would want to adopt it as their official corporate language.
 This step has been taken by many companies such as Nokia, Samsung or Microsoft to simply facilitate worldwide transactions and geographically diverse functions.
-However, companies have to deal with barriers to language, overseas employees and customers as they go “globally” from where they are based.
+However, companies have to deal with barriers to language, overseas employees, and customers as they go “globally” from where they are based.
 Though Chinese is the most spoken language in the world, global organizations select English as the common language of communication.
 This is so because it serves as the mother language of more than sixty countries and the second language of others.
-It is widely taught and spoken in most countries and it can give easy access to communication with foreigners.
+It is widely taught and spoken in most countries, and it can give easy access to communication with foreigners.
 Furthermore, the wide usage of English is an expression of colonialism in the modern world.

 The imposition of English as the language of the business world also seems plausible because it is the main language of the internet and technology.
-Companies publish their memorandums, reports and official statements in English so that all employees, as well as international clients, can understand them.
-The usage of social media networks such as Facebook, Instagram, Snapchat or YouTube are becoming increasingly important for corporations to conduct business, advertise their products or services and attract consumers.
-Though these networks can be used in different languages such as Hindi or Arabic, English remains the only language that is easily understood by all.
-This has ultimately made English as a default language which people use to gain easy access in all spheres of life.Many different types of English test, for example IELTS test and TOFELS tests are conducted to evaluate the English language skills
+Companies publish their memorandums, reports, and official statements in English so that all employees, as well as international clients, can understand them.
+The usage of social media networks such as Facebook, Instagram, Snapchat, or YouTube is becoming increasingly important for corporations to conduct business, advertise their products or services, and attract consumers.
+Though these networks can be used in different languages, such as Hindi or Arabic, English remains the only language that is easily understood by all.
+This has ultimately made English the default language that people use to gain easy access to all spheres of life.
+Many different types of English tests, for example, IELTS tests and TOEFL tests, are conducted to evaluate English language skills.

 It is beyond doubt that the usage of multiple languages in corporate sectors can prove to be of no benefit.
 It can simply be a hurdle in achieving goals.
 In order to make businesses successful, transactions take place between suppliers and customers.
 Transactions cannot occur successfully if there is a language barrier between the supplier and customer which can seriously hamper growth opportunities.
 In addition, if employees in a company are from different geographical areas, the only element binding them together is English.
 If there is no language barrier, then it can lead to good coordination and good decision-making.

-In such circumstances, employees often resist the need to speak a language fluently which does not come native to them.
+In such circumstances, employees often resist the need to speak a language fluently that does not come native to them.
 They might return to their native language in meetings or conversations because they can talk comfortably in their mother tongue.
-In some cases, employees become so conscious of their language skills and the effect it can have on their career that they refrain from speaking at all.
+In some cases, employees become so conscious of their language skills and the effect it can have on their careers that they refrain from speaking at all.

 Despite the above-discussed scenarios, it is a vital fact that in business transactions and communications, English holds an important place.
-It can assure coordination, cooperation and profitable results for the companies and their employees.
+It can ensure coordination, cooperation, and profitable results for companies and their employees.
 In order to ensure such results, certain steps need to be taken by the corporate sector.
 Language training needs to be provided to the employees so they can gain fluency and build up their self-confidence.
-Such training sessions have been conducted in many countries such as the Philippines and Japan, where about 7,000 employees are taught functional English skills.
+Such training sessions have been conducted in many countries, such as the Philippines and Japan, where about 7,000 employees are taught functional English skills.
 Furthermore, if an employee is facing any difficulty in English skills, it is the duty of his colleagues, managers, and executives to encourage him.
 Such people who hold influence in a company must also try to remove the cultural biases employees may have against this language, which they believe have been imposed on them by foreigners.

-In conclusion, English is the language which is most widely taught and learned all across the world.
+In conclusion, English is the language that is most widely taught and learned all across the world.
 It is a symbol of globalization and its ability to bring different people from different parts of the world together is making the world into a global village.
 It is one of the primary elements which is essential in making this world into a borderless society, where people can easily interact with each other and take part in global events.
-It has brought a revolution in social media where it is used to bring people, companies, organizations and governments closer to each other.
+It has brought a revolution in social media where it is used to bring people, companies, organizations, and governments closer to each other.
 Beyond schools and universities, it has become the language of the internet and technological enterprises.
 There is no doubt that it is slowly dominating all corporate enterprises and business communication fields.
 Thus, with its growing importance, English has become far more than a language.
-It has become a lifestyle, a means of progress and a way to move forward in the corporate world.
+It has become a lifestyle, a means of progress, and a way to move forward in the corporate world.

 Works Cited